Prizes and Awards

 Phyllis Stevens Sharp Fellowship in American Politics

-The Phyllis Stevens Sharp Endowment Fund provides stipends each year during either academic semester or the summer for one or more Columbia College or School of General Studies students majoring or concentrating in political science to support research in American politics or policymaking or otherwise uncompensated internships in a government office, agency or other organization serving the public.
+The Phyllis Stevens Sharp Endowment Fund provides stipends each year during the summer for one or more Columbia College or School of General Studies students majoring or concentrating in political science to support research in American politics or policymaking or otherwise uncompensated internships in a government office, agency or other organization serving the public.
 Please note that graduating seniors are not eligible for this fellowship.